vvvgaming/BACK-FROM-EARTH/README.md

 ####Tastes change  People change

 ####Be a yardstick of quality.
-Some people aren’t used to an environment where excellence is expected.
+Some people aren't used to an environment where excellence is expected.

 ####Digital life.